 The process of radiation therapy

-Your cancer care team consists of many experts coming together to ensure the best possible care for you in your journey.
-If your oncologist recommends radiation therapy as part of your treatment, you can expect the following:
+Our cancer care team consists of many experts coming together to ensure the best possible care for you in your journey.
+If your oncologist recommends radiation treatment for cancer, you can expect the following:

 Initial consultation with a radiation therapist

 After registration, you will have an initial consultation with your radiation oncologist.
-He or she will explain the diagnosis and the reason radiation therapy is necessary as well as how many treatments are needed and what side effects to expect.
+They will explain the diagnosis and the reason radiation therapy is necessary, as well as how many treatments are needed and what side effects to expect.
 From there, you will schedule a radiation therapy planning appointment.

 Radiation therapy planning

-Radiation therapy planning requires a special diagnostic imaging exam known as a computed tomography (CT) scan, which is performed by a radiation therapist.
+Radiation therapy planning firstly requires a CT scan.
 After the CT scan is complete, the radiation therapist schedules your next visit.